Insights, The Bridge

 The problem is well understood.
 The real question is what to do about it?

-Just as in the US, China’s regulators observe financial services firms paying its professionals top-tier salaries for delivering bad net-of-fee outcomes to the clients they are supposed to serve.
+Just as in the United States, China’s regulators observe financial services firms paying its professionals top-tier salaries for delivering bad net-of-fee outcomes to the clients they are supposed to serve.
 They question why managers should receive huge payouts for poor results?
-But unlike in the US, China’s regulators have little faith in their country’s retail-dominated market to find a solution to this problem.
+But unlike in the United States, China’s regulators have little faith in their country’s retail-dominated market to find a solution to this problem.

 Since the Chinese market can’t be trusted to solve the problem, the proposal currently under debate in China is to regulate compensation in the financial services sector.
 Specifically, regulators want to link compensation to (dollar-weighted) client outcomes.
 China has already begun pushing this approach through its state-owned financial institutions.
 (For those who can read Chinese, here is a short article from Caixin Insights outlining the issue.)